jundalisay/spblist/content/en/material/solutions/gravitational-signatures.md

  -->

 To Socrates, the metaphysical dimension is superior to the physical dimension, just as to Descartes, the aether is superior to matter.
-The aether is the material of the mind, idea, and feelings.
-This is why "mind over matter" is possible with Descartes, and is used by monks to levitate.
-We will tap into this as we develop Automated Intelligence that will allow new technologies mentioned later.
+The aether is the material of the mind, idea (e.g. information), and feelings.

+This is why the concept of "mind over matter" is possible with Descartes, and has been used by monks to levitate.
+We will tap into this as we develop Automated Intelligence that will allow new technologies to be mentioned later.

 ## Getting Rid of c

-Next, we replace `c` or the constant speed of light with `s` as the spatial speed limit* of the universe so that E :: ms{{< s v="2" >}}.
+After putting Relativity to the Spatial Layer (spacetime instead of electromagnetism), we next replace `c` or the constant speed of light with `s` as the spatial speed limit* of the universe so that E :: ms{{< s v="2" >}}.

-In this way, **gravitational waves travel within this spatial speed limit**, instead of traveling at the speed of light.
-This is to switch gravitation from being subordinate to light, to being superior to it, in accordance with our 5-layer model.
+This means that spacetime is the one confining light to 300,000 kilometers per second.
+This will switch gravitation from being subordinate to light, to being superior to it, in accordance with our 5-layer model.

 For the active version, we:
-- convert the stress-energy tensor into the [Kepler Tensor](/material/principles/intro/chapter-05) `G1` following Kepler's laws (as well as those of Socrates, Hume, Adam Smith, Ibn-Khaldun, Spinoza)
+- convert the stress-energy tensor into the Kepler Tensor `G1` following Kepler's laws (as well as those of Socrates, Hume, Adam Smith, Ibn-Khaldun, Spinoza)
 - convert the Einstein tensor as a ratio or relativity `:` of the identity in question to another identity
 - convert the constants into the limiter `s` as the limits of physical space
 - remove light `c` which makes the cosmological constant `Λ` unnecessary
-- put everthing inside a [Cartesian view](/material/solutions/cartesian-view) which imposes obervation and timespans, consequently the timeline
+- put everthing inside a Cartesian view which imposes obervation and timespans, consequently the timeline

 {{< img alt="Kepler Tensor" src="/graphics/keplertgr.png" cap="Material Superphysics converts Physics equations into ratios, since everything is relative and nothing, except the Absolute Entity, is absolute" >}}